rktjmp/fennel-cljlib/doc/core.md

 Returns a lazy sequence of the non-nil results of (f index item) in the `coll`.
 Note, this means false return values will be included.
-`f` must be free of side-effects.
+`f` must be free of side effects.
 Returns a transducer when no collection is provided.

 ## `lazy-seq`